ashwini-kr-sharma/COMETH-codalabv2-deNBI/README.md

-## A step-by-step guide to hosting Codalab-v2 instance and compute workers in de.NBI cloud
+## A step-by-step guide to hosting Codalab-v2 instance in de.NBI OpenStack cloud

 ### Contents